PROJECT VISION

 • Changed pedestrian access conditions along Eagle Street

-Once constructed, Waterfront Brisbane will greatly improve the existing experience for cyclists, allowing cyclists and pedestrians to co-exist more comfortably through a new wider Riverwalk, and enhanced connectivity to the Botanic Gardens Riverwalk upgrade and the CityCycle network.
+Once constructed, Waterfront Brisbane will greatly improve the user experience for cyclists, allowing cyclists and pedestrians to co-exist more comfortably through a new wider Riverwalk, and enhanced connectivity to the Botanic Gardens Riverwalk upgrade and the CityCycle network.

 On completion, Waterfront Brisbane will be an active and green transport hub with facilities for cyclists and pedestrians, including end-of-trip facilities, electric car charging and car share facilities.